Submit a Review & Earn an Amazon Gift Card

-Minami et al (2012) A small molecule that promotes cardiac differentiation of humam pluripotent stem cells under defined, cytokine- and xeno-free conditions.
+Minami et al (2012) A small molecule that promotes cardiac differentiation of human pluripotent stem cells under defined, cytokine- and xeno-free conditions.
 Cell Rep. 2 1448 PMID: 23103164

 If you know of a relevant reference for KY 02111, please let us know.

-Currently there are no citations for KY 02111.
 Do you know of a great paper that uses KY 02111 from Tocris?
-If so please let us know.
+Please let us know.